Residence and Dining Regulations

 Room assignments for upper-class students are determined through a room lottery by class year and on the basis of room preference forms for new students.
 Unless a room change is specifically approved by the Office of the Dean of Students, students must reside in lottery-chosen rooms.
 Should a room/suite be picked with an upper-class student’s lottery number and not occupied by that student, all occupants may be removed from the room and reassigned to a different room.

 Room assignments are for the entire year.
-Two legitimate reasons have been identified for a room change request: (1) serious health problems and (2) irreconcilable differences between roommates.
+Two legitimate reasons have been identified for a room change request: (1) at the direction of the Health Center and (2) irreconcilable differences between roommates.
 As the College places emphasis on the value of mediation and conflict resolution as the means to resolve disputes, rooming changes will only be considered after the parties involved have attempted to reconcile differences with the help of a mediator such as a Junior Advisor or Residence Coordinator.
 Once the mediator judges such disputes, the Housing & Residence Life Office will review them.
 In situations involving first-year students the Housing & Residence Life Office will also attempt to mediate the situation before a change is made.
 First-year students will not be placed in single rooms, except in extreme cases of need.
 Students may not move from one room to another without obtaining written permission of the Director of Housing.
 If a student has changed rooms without obtaining the appropriate permission, a $200.00 illegal room change fine will be assessed to his or her account and the student will be required to return to the original room.

 Short Term -Students registered and in residence for Short Term remain in the same rooms they have occupied during the winter semester, unless the residence is closed.
 Students wishing to change residence for the Short Term must follow the same procedure as outlined above and receive permission from the Director of Housing.
 The College reserves the right to close certain residences for Short Term.
 Every effort will be made to provide a two-week notice.